Skip to main content

 The differing methodologies for calculating incentive limits under HIPAA and the EEOC’s guidance create direct operational conflicts for employers.

-Under GINA, however, an employer is strictly limited in its ability to acquire the of an employee, which includes the health information of a spouse.
+Under GINA, however, an employer is strictly limited in its ability to acquire the genetic information of an employee, which includes the health information of a spouse.
 Offering a financial incentive for that information was seen by the EEOC as a prohibited acquisition of genetic data.

 The legal and regulatory back-and-forth has left employers in a state of perpetual uncertainty, caught between the public health aims of the ACA and the civil rights protections of the ADA and GINA.